okikio/native/docs/native/index.md

 }
 ```

+Read through the [API guide](/docs/native/api.md) to learn more.

 ### Animations & extras

+When using PJAX on sites you may want to use an animation library to transition between pages, (slight shameless plug [^1]) might I suggest [@okikio/animate](/docs/animate/api/index.md).
+You can use `@okikio/animate` to create smooth and fluid transtions, however, you aren't limited to just `@okikio/animate`, you can use any other animation libraries, or if you are daring you can also just use CSS for your transitions.

+[^1]: A “shameless plug” is a term often used on the Internet to refer to a time when someone tries to include (or “plug”) some information that helps advance their own selfish interests.
+And that information is usually a little bit off-topic.

 By default `@okikio/native` doesn't come bundled with [@okikio/animate](https://www.npmjs.com/package/@okikio/animate), [@okikio/emitter](https://www.npmjs.com/package/@okikio/emitter), and [@okikio/manager](https://www.npmjs.com/package/@okikio/manager).
-Theses packages are all part of the [native initiative](https://github.com/okikio/native).
-You can install `@okikio/animate` as a seperate package and use it to create smooth transtions when using `@okikio/native`, however, you can also use other animations libraries if you wish.
+Theses packages are all part of the [native initiative](https://github.com/okikio/native), together with `@okikio/native`, but to reduce package size I seperated them.

 ```ts
 import { App } from "@okikio/native";